 Make sure you give your floor a very good cleaning without any residue or dirt left on it.
 This part is very important and pretty much applies to all DIY projects.

-As I said, I bought 5 boxes and before I started to apply them to the floor I laid them out like you see below to make sure how I wanted the placement to be.
+As I said, I bought 5 boxes of vinyl floor tile and before I started to apply them to the floor I laid them out as you see below to make sure how I wanted the placement to be.
 I wanted the tile to enter the closet with the seam in the middle because it makes cutting and fitting the odd cuts much easier.

 All you have to do to apply the tile to the floor is peel off the backing and stick them to the clean floor.

-I noticed right away that the tile didn’t stick well in the corners so I made sure that I added some carpet tape squares under the corners as I went.
+I noticed right away that the tile didn’t stick well in the corners so I made sure that I added some carpet tape squares as an extra adhesive under the corners as I went.

 Below you can see what I mean.